ankurraj2606/namaste-react/readme.md

         Eg. React.createElement("div",null,"Hii);
             ReactDom.render(element, document.getElementById("root"));

+        React is the core package but react-dom is used to manipulate DOM.

 7. What is difference between react.development.js and react.production.js files via CDN?

         The development versions are not suitable for production.
 Production versions are more like minified and optimized versions of the react app.